 If you find a warning label on a product and want more information, you will need to:

 - Find the name of the manufacturer by checking the package and any written information that comes with the product.
 The contact information is often on or in the package as well, but if it isn’t, you can look it up online by searching the manufacturer’s name.

-- Call, email, or write to the manufacturer about that specific product to find out what the potentially hazardous substance in the product is.
+- Call, email, or write to the manufacturer about that specific product to find out what potentially hazardous substance is in the product.
 You might also want to ask what part of the product it’s in.

 - Ask the manufacturer how a person might be exposed to it in this product.
-Some common exposure routes include inhalation, contact with food, transfer to food or drink via unwashed hands, or a baby or child putting the product in its mouth.
+Some common exposure routes include inhalation, contact with food, transfer to food or drink from unwashed hands, or a baby or child putting the product in his or her mouth.
 Different routes are important for different substances.